annalisa144/reverdecer/_posts/2019-03-16-getting-our-money-back.md

 *A year in Mexico, went by in a blur*

 After six visits we had temporary resident visas.
-I won't relive the misery by typing it out; you can empathize if you've ever lived somewhere you barely speak the language or if you've tried to accomplish something through proudly-beauraucratic channels (then combine the two).
-Plus the dogs were usually waiting in a hot car, or I was by myself while Phillip stayed home with all the animals.
+I won't relive the misery by typing it out; you can empathize if you've ever lived somewhere you barely speak the language or if you've tried to accomplish something through proudly-beauraucratic channels--then combine the two.
+Plus, the dogs were usually waiting in a hot car, or I was by myself while Phillip stayed home with all the animals.

 We ended up paying nearly US$1000 more than we should.
 We, believing the friendly, helpful, posh consular in Atlanta, paid for 4 years because it was cheaper than paying for 1 year four times, and we figured, why go through this hassle again?
 Let's get as much time as possible on our first visa.